haoranpb/catalog-graph/docs/GoT/House Lannister/Tywin Lannister/Tyrion Lannister.md

 # Tyrion Lannister

 Lord Tyrion Lannister is the youngest child of Lord Tywin Lannister and younger brother of Cersei and Jaime Lannister.
 A dwarf, he uses his wit and intellect to overcome the prejudice he faces.
 He is the current Lord of Casterly Rock and Hand of the King Brandon Stark.

+## Background

+Tyrion Lannister is the youngest son of Joanna Lannister and Lord Tywin Lannister.
+Tywin was the head of House Lannister, the richest man in the Seven Kingdoms and Lord Paramount of the Westerlands.
+The Westerlands are one of the constituent regions of the Seven Kingdoms and House Lannister of Casterly Rock is one of the Great Houses of the realm.
+He is the younger brother of Jaime and Cersei Lannister.
+His mother Joanna Lannister died giving birth to him.
+His father and sister blame Tyrion for the death.
+He is a dwarf, causing him problems and persecution.
+His size has led him to being referred to derisively by various names, such as "The Imp" and "The Halfman".
+This is mitigated by his intellect and his family's wealth and power.
+Had an infant with dwarfism like Tyrion been born a commoner, he'd have simply been left out in the woods to die.
+However, Tyrion was born into a powerful noble House, and was therefore spared.
+Even though his father doesn't think much of him, he has had the benefits of being raised with wealth and education, and is expected to lead his life as a credit to the Lannister name.
+He is committed to the good of both his House, and since Cersei married King Robert Baratheon, his family's continued hold on the throne.

+When Tyrion was 16, he met a wheelwright's daughter named Tysha on the road, apparently the victim of an attempted rape.
+While his brother Jaime ran off the attackers, Tyrion helped Tysha recover from the ordeal, and they became lovers.
+They found a drunken, wandering septon willing to marry them and briefly, they lived as husband and wife.
+However, Lord Tywin learned what had happened and became displeased.
+Jaime confessed that he organized the incident to make his brother happy, and Tysha was actually a prostitute.
+As a lesson, Tywin gave Tysha to his guards, paying her a silver coin for each man and forcing Tyrion to watch.
+By the end, there were so many silver coins that they were running out of her hands onto the ground.
+Tyrion has reciprocated Tywin's hatred ever since.

+His two siblings had positions of respect and responsibility since their teens.
+When Tyrion turned sixteen (the age of manhood), Tywin Lannister put Tyrion in charge of the drains and cisterns at Casterly Rock.
+Tyrion brags that the "sewage never flowed smoother to the sea."

+Tyrion once encountered Lord Gregor Forrester at the tourney in Lannisport.
+While they once spoke briefly, Tyrion found Gregor very honorable, even mentioning it to Gregor's daughter Mira years later.

+Tyrion spent a lot of time at court in King's Landing to avoid his father.
+He got on well with Jaime and his niece Myrcella and nephew Tommen, but had a colder relationship with Cersei and his sadistic nephew Joffrey.
+He has a fondness for prostitutes and drink, but is also intelligent, cunning, and educated.
+He is also a kind man who would protect the innocent, claiming that he loves broken things.